 * Note: If you want to turn of auto logon, run the utility again and click Disable.

 Method 2.
-Turn On Automatically Sign-in from User Accounts control panel.
+Enable Auto Sign-in from User Accounts control panel.

 The second method to enable the Auto Login to Windows 10/8/7, is to disable the "Users must enter a user name and password to use this computer" setting in User Accounts control panel.
 To do that: